-- 1. The AD9752 is a member of the wideband TxDAC product family that provides an upward or downward component selection path based on resolution (8 to 14 bits), performance and cost.
-The entire family of TxDACs is available in industry standard pinouts. - 2.
-Manufactured on a CMOS process, the AD9752 uses a proprietary switching technique that enhances dynamic performance beyond that previously attainable by higher power/cost bipolar or BiCMOS devices. - 3.
-On-chip, edge-triggered input CMOS latches interface readily to +2.7 V to +5 V CMOS logic families.
-The AD9752 can support update rates up to 125 MSPS. - 4.
-A flexible single-supply operating range of 4.5 V to 5.5 V and a wide full-scale current adjustment span of 2 mA to 20 mA allow the AD9752 to operate at reduced power levels. - 5.
-The current output(s) of the AD9752 can be easily configured for various single-ended or differential circuit topologies.
+- 1. The AD9754 is a member of the wideband TxDAC high performance product family that provides an upward or downward component selection path based on resolution (8 to 14 bits), performance and cost.
+The entire family of TxDACs is available in industry standard pinouts. - Manufactured on a CMOS process, the AD9754 uses a proprietary switching technique that enhances dynamic performance beyond that previously attainable by higher power/ cost bipolar or BiCMOS devices. - 3.
+On-chip, edge-triggered input CMOS latches readily interface to +2.7 V to +5 V CMOS logic families.
+The AD9754 can support update rates up to 125 MSPS. - 4.
+A flexible single-supply operating range of +4.5 V to +5.5 V, and a wide full-scale current adjustment span of 2 mA to 20 mA, allows the AD9754 to operate at reduced power levels. - 5.
+The current output(s) of the AD9754 can be easily configured for various single-ended or differential circuit topologies.